 Plain English Breakdown

-The official source does not provide specific details about the exact wording of the disclosure or potential penalties for non-compliance, leaving some aspects open to interpretation.
+The official source material does not provide specific details about enforcement mechanisms or penalties, leaving these aspects uncertain.

 Labeling Requirements for Lab-Grown Food